monacocoin-net/masternode-script-monoeci/README.md

 Follow the on-screen instructions.

+---

 ## Update script (from 0.12.2.0 to 0.12.2.3)

-SSH to your VPS and run this command :
+To launch the installation, connect to your VPS via SSH and run this command :

 ```bash
 wget https://raw.githubusercontent.com/monacocoin-net/masternode-script-monoeci/master/update_12_2_0_to_12_2_3.sh && chmod +x update_12_2_0_to_12_2_3.sh && ./update_12_2_0_to_12_2_3.sh